 Category: Jonathan Kieran Recommends

 Brightbourne Media is thrilled to announce an extraordinary upcoming book release by Jonathan Kieran, the MIDWEST BOOK REVIEW and MANHATTAN BOOK REVIEW-acclaimed bestselling author of the ROWAN BLAIZE series of fantasy works and the non-fiction Amazon No. 1 (Pop Culture) book, Confessions from the Comments Section.
-An epic tale of magical adventure and replete with immortal resonance, MEMOIRS OF A DEMIGOD marks Kieran’s most elaborate, poignant, … Read More Upcoming Release Announced At Last
+An epic tale of magical and often terrifying adventure, WISTWOOD marks Kieran’s most elaborate and ambitious novel to date, … Read More Upcoming Release Announced At Last

 _____________________________________________________________________ Jonathan Kieran is the author of the Rowan Blaize series of epic contemporary fantasy books (Brightbourne 2012), as well as the critically acclaimed (Midwestern Book Review, Manhattan Book Review) Confessions From The Comments Section: The Secret Lives of Internet Commenters and Other Pop-Culture Zombies.
 He is also the creator of the comic strip Zanzibar Circus.
 Jonathan’s work has also been featured on The Daily … Read More Zanzibar Circus 1.16.19